velo-by-wix/velo-sync/README.md

-# wix-sync
+# velo-sync

 ![license MIT](https://img.shields.io/github/license/yoavaa/velo-sync)
 ![build for Velo by Wix](https://img.shields.io/badge/Built%20for-Velo%20by%20Wix-blue)

-/* I found the use of the term "sync" confusing.
-You usually sync between 2 things to keep them in sync, you don't sync data "into".
-What's happening here is really an option to import either as append or overwrite your site's data from another source.
-I would consider renaming the tool to wix-import.

 Also, in the npx commands the tool is velo-sync.
 I think the tool and repo names should match that. */

-The `wix-sync` tool imports data into a collection on a Wix site.
+The `velo-sync` tool imports data into a collection on a Wix site.
 The tool syncs database items and media files (images, videos, audio files or documents) making them available in a wix data collection.

-`wix-sync` supports the following operations:
+`velo-sync` supports the following operations:

 | Command | Data | Description |
 |------|------|-----|